aurorax-space/pyaurorax/README.md

 - `poetry run pytest --markers` List all markers (includes builtin, plugin and per-project ones)
 - `cat pytest.ini` List custom markers

 You can also run Pytest against a different API.
-By default, it runs agains the staging API, but you also tell it to run against the production API or a local instance.
+By default, it runs agains the staging API, but you can alternatively tell it to run against the production API, or a local instance.

 - `poetry run pytest -v --env=production` Run all tests against production API, using the AURORAX_APIKEY_PRODUCTION environment variable
 - `poetry run pytest --env=local --host=http://localhost:3000` Run all tests against a local instance of the API, using the AURORAX_APIKEY_LOCAL environment variable
+- `poetry run pytest -v --api-key="SOME API KEY"` Run all tests against the staging API (default) with the specified API key
+- `poetry run pytest --help` View usage for pytest, including the usage for custom options (see the 'custom options' section of the output)

 ### Additional Testing